History MA

 Your career development

 History graduates are highly employable due to their demonstrable versatility developed throughout their experiences.
-Students can go on a wide range of careers including archives, marketing, education, law, museum management, planning, and public relations.
+Students can go onto a wide range of careers including archives, marketing, education, law, museums management, planning, and public relations.

-Although this course does not offer a formal placement, it is vocationally focused and will help you to develop a broad range of transferable skills.
+Although this course does not offer a formal placement, it is vocationally focused with work-like experiences and will help you to develop a broad range of transferable skills.

 Campus and facilities